mckennapsean/dissertation/content/03-framework.md

 ](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}

-Artifacts for the understand activity fall into the outer two levels of the nested model, the domain characterization and abstraction levels.
-These artifact consist of acquired knowledge about the target set of users, their domain-specific questions and goals, their workflows, and the types of measurements or data they have acquired --- these artifacts are referred to as situation blocks in the nested blocks and guidelines model [@Meyer].
-Furthermore, the artifacts also include contextual information about the project itself, such as real-world project considerations, i.e. time, budget, expertise, etc. Artifacts can touch on the abstraction level of design decisions through an identification of the tasks that users need to perform to reach their goals, as well as an initial data abstraction that describes the users' measurements in a structured way.
+Artifacts for the _understand_ activity fall into the outer two levels of the nested model, the domain characterization and abstraction levels.
+These visualization artifacts of design requirements consist of acquired knowledge about the target set of users, their domain-specific questions and goals, their workflows, and the types of measurements or data they have acquired --- these artifacts are referred to as situation blocks in the nested blocks and guidelines model [@Meyer].
+Furthermore, design requirements can also include contextual information about the project itself, such as real-world project considerations, i.e. time, budget, expertise, etc. Visualization artifacts can touch on the abstraction level of design decisions through an identification of the tasks that users need to perform to reach their goals, as well as an initial data abstraction that describes the users' measurements in a structured way.

-These ideas encompass design decisions made at both the abstraction and technique levels of the nested model.
-More specifically, at the abstraction level ideas reflect decisions made about how to structure the data or derive new data types that will support the *understand* artifacts.
-At the technique level, the ideas reflect high-level design decisions about visual encoding and interaction technique choices based on the abstraction decisions, such as choosing a specific  visualization technique, while ignoring lower level decisions about the details of that technique; exploring these low-level decisions is the function of the make activity described in the next section.
-Thus, the ideate activity supports very broad exploration of the high-level design space for supporting a specific problem, leaving more detailed design decisions to later activities.
+In the _ideate_ activity, ideas encompass design decisions made at both the abstraction and technique levels of the nested model.
+More specifically, at the abstraction level ideas reflect decisions made about how to structure the data or derive new data types that will best support the needs of the users.
+At the technique level, the visualization artifacts reflect high-level design decisions about visual encoding and interaction technique choices based on the abstraction decisions, such as choosing a specific  visualization technique, while ignoring lower level decisions about the details of that technique; exploring these low-level decisions is the function of the _make_ activity described next.
+Thus, the _ideate_ activity supports very broad exploration of the high-level design space for supporting a specific problem, leaving more detailed design decisions to later activities.
 Ideation is commonly considered as a separate activity in the design community [@Brown2009; @Cardella2008; @Sedlmair2012b;
 @Lidwell2010; @Vredenburg2002; @Ware2010; @Wodehouse2010a], and this separation
 highlights the different kinds of design decisions made within the visualization design process.

-These prototypes test aspects of design decisions made at the inner two levels of the nested model, the technique and algorithm levels.
-These prototypes explicitly explore the design decisions related to actualizing a specific visualization or interaction technique.
-This activity is not just implementing a given design; rather, the activity, including development or coding, also involves critical visualization design decisions [@Moere2011].
+Visualization prototypes from the _make_ activity can explore aspects of design decisions made at the inner two levels of the nested model, the technique and algorithm levels.
+Visualization prototypes explicitly explore the design decisions related to actualizing a specific visualization or interaction technique using code, so they typically involve implementing a given visualization encoding or interaction technique and the necessary algorithms that make the prototype work.
+This activity is not just about implementing a given design; rather, the activity, including development or coding, also involves critical visualization design decisions [@Moere2011].
+For example, using a map-based encoding of a data, you might discover that several data points are right on top of each other and have to make low-level decisions on how the algorithm or encoding handles these overlapping points so that the data is shown completely and without error to the user.

-This activity and its methods
-are largely dominated by those from software engineering, with the focus of supporting target users utilizing the tool.
-Thus, the artifacts of the deploy stage touch on decisions made at the algorithm level of the nested model, as well as other decisions that are not necessarily about the visualization design itself, such as integration with existing software, databases, etc.
+The _deploy_ activity and its final visualization system is often constructed using methods from the field of software engineering and user experience engineering, with a focus of supporting target users utilizing the tool in a real world situation.
+Thus, the visualization system must touch on decisions made at the algorithm level of the nested model, in addition to other decisions that are not necessarily about the visualization design itself, such as integration with existing software, databases, etc. As such, thease additional decisions are not captured by the nested model.
+However, the algorithm level is important to consider, since there may be issues of scalability or the interactive speeds of the system when using the real, potentially larger datasets that collaborators use in their day-to-day workflows.
+These types of optimizations can even be published on their own as an algorithm improvement to speed up the visualization encoding or interactive technique that others could reuse in their own visualization systems and tools.